Facts and Figures

 Macon — Mercer’s Macon campus is home to the College of Liberal Arts and Sciences, School of Medicine, School of Engineering, School of Business, College of Education and School of Music, along with programs of the College of Professional Advancement and the College of Health Professions.
 The School of Law is located one mile away on Coleman Hill overlooking downtown.
 Macon-Bibb County is home to more than 150,000 residents and serves as the educational, medical, cultural and commercial hub of Central Georgia.

-Atlanta — Mercer’s Cecil B. Day Graduate and Professional Campus is home to the College of Pharmacy, College of Health Professions, School of Theology, College of Nursing and College of Professional Advancement, along with programs of the School of Business, College of Education and the English Language Institute.
+Atlanta — Mercer’s Cecil B. Day Graduate and Professional Campus is home to the College of Pharmacy, College of Health Professions, School of Theology, College of Nursing and College of Professional Advancement, along with programs of the School of Business and College of Education.

 Savannah — Savannah is home to a campus of Mercer’s four-year M.D. program in the School of Medicine.